projectcalico/calico/security/kubernetes-nodes.md

 > please review the required ports for the master and worker nodes and adjust the policies in this tutorial as needed.
 {: .alert .alert-info }

+Now apply the ingress policy for the Kubernetes masters:

 ```
 calicoctl apply -f - << EOF
 apiVersion: projectcalico.org/v3